poggit/libasynql/README.md

 # libasynql <img src="https://poggit.pmmp.io/ci.badge/poggit/libasynql/libasynql" align="right"/>
 Asynchronous SQL access library for PocketMine plugins.
 ## Why should I use this library and what asynchronous means?
-When a excuting a SQL query at the main thread, **there will be a delay made** by MySQL for communicating between the databse server or Sqlite for interacting with the file system.
+When excuting a SQL query at the main thread, **there will be a delay made** by MySQL for communicating between the database server or Sqlite for interacting with the file system.
 And the delay will completely block the main thread and **causes lag to the server**.

 Libasynql uses **different threads for excuting the queries** so the main thread will not be affect by the lag!